COMPETE, ACHIEVE AND HAVE FUN!

 Generally 2 practices a week in the evenings with one dedicated to learning a routine and the second practice dedicated to

 At the beginning of the season, participants will receive a black PRC t-shirt with their name on it that they should

 wear to every practice, along with black shorts, and clean, DRY cheer shoes.
 Hair must be pulled back.
 No jewelry,

 no candy, no gum.
 Every athlete should bring a water bottle with her name on it.

 Uniforms are not necessary for the spring season.
 Each participant will receive one apparel item (TBD) mid-season

 to wear for the Showcase Performance in May.

-Our Park Ridge Competitive Cheer program is run 100% by volunteers.
 We cannot be successful without the support and involvement of our parents.
 Please consider joining our Team Mom Committee ~ each team has its own committee of 2-3 moms who help with a variety of aspects of the program including fundraising, communication, pictures, social media, and apparel.